 The Candlelight Processional is an annual event at Walt Disney World that runs from the day after Thanksgiving through December 30th.
 Each day a celebrity narrator tells the story of Christmas, which is enhanced by music sung by the Voices of Liberty (Disney’s professional a cappella singing group), WDW Cast Members (That’s Disneyspeak for “employees” – everything at Disney is based on “putting on a show” so there’s cast members, backstage, on stage, etc.), and a 200-250ish voice mass choir comprised of several invited guest choirs from all across the country (and occasionally from outside the U.S.), along with live music played by a 50-piece orchestra.
 The approximately 45-minute show is run three times per night (5pm, 6:45pm and 8:15pm) at the American Gardens Theater at Epcot.
 Here’s what the event is like from the perspective of a member of one of the guest choirs.

 The guest choirs are generally high school, college, church and community choirs who have been chosen via an audition process.
-Disney tells the interested choirs which two of the Candlelight Processional songs to audition with and each choir’s respective videotaped auditions are sent to Disney in September.
+Disney tells the interested choirs which of the Candlelight Processional song(s) to audition with (prior to 2018, it was two songs but it’s since changed to just one song) and each choir’s respective videotaped auditions are sent to Disney in September.
 They’re told in October if they got in or not and, if they did, are also told the date(s) and time(s) they are assigned to sing (generally speaking, each choir sings in either the first show, or the second and third show).
-The choirs don’t have to pay to sing at Candlelight Processional and each participant is given two “one-day, one-park” WDW park passes that are good for a year (members of choirs chosen to sing on Christmas Eve or Christmas Day are given four tickets per participant).
+The choir members don’t have to pay Disney to sing at Candlelight Processional and each participant is given two “one-day, one-park” WDW park passes that are good for a year (members of choirs chosen to sing on Christmas Eve or Christmas Day are given four tickets per participant).

 From the time they find out they got in until the day of their performance(s), the choirs rehearse with their respective music directors on their own.
-Some put in hours upon hours of rehearsals, others only a non-mandatory hour or two…it all depends on the choir, its abilities and, to some extent, if they’ve sung in Candlelight Processional before (if they have, it’s expected they would need less time to rehearse because they’re already familiar with the music).
-As long as each choir maintains, at the least, a certain level of quality, “it’s all good.”
+There’s no standardized amount of time to rehearse; some put in hours upon hours of rehearsals, others only a non-mandatory hour or two…it all depends on the choir, its abilities and, to some extent, if they’ve sung in Candlelight Processional before (if they have, it’s expected they would need less time to rehearse because they’re already familiar with the music).
+As long as each choir maintains, at the very least, a certain level of quality, “it’s all good.”

-Upon entering the backstage area, each person’s belongings are checked by a WDW Cast Member (the same as if they were entering the park), and they’re then led to the “lunch tent” (a big, white covered tent, roughly 75′ or 100′ feet square).
+Upon entering the backstage area, each person’s belongings are checked by a WDW Cast Member (the same as if they were entering the park), and, after being counted as they leave the bus, they’re then led to the “green room” (in the entertainment industry, the “green room” is a waiting area.
+It’s rarely green.
+In this case it’s a big, white covered tent, roughly 75′ or 100′ feet square).
 The tent is filled with a few dozen picnic tables that are numbered and labeled; each choir is assigned one or more tables (depending on the size of the choir) so they can sit, leave their belongings, etc.

 Through 2016, a light lunch had been provided, and choir members were invited to take their choice a turkey, ham or peanut butter & jelly sandwich, as well as a bag of chips, small package of cookies, and a drink (usually a Powerade sort of thing).
-As of 2017, they’re offered a snack bag that includes a granola bar, cookies, mixed nuts, chips and cheese/crackers (same drink as previous years).
-There are also large containers of water and paper cups that are readily available.
-Special meals (i.e. gluten free) are also available via special request prior to singing day.
+As of 2017, they’re offered a snack bag.
+In 2017 it included a granola bar, cookies, mixed nuts, chips and cheese/crackers (same drink as previous years).
+2018’s snack came is a special diamond anniversary box and included gluten free pretzels, fruit gummies, tortilla chips, cheddar cheese product and an applesauce pack (again, same Powerade as always).
+There are also large containers of Zephyrhills water and paper cups that are readily available.

 Around the time of the choirs’ lunch, the chaperones are requested to gather in a building across the way to learn more about their responsibilities and to decide what their choice of assignments will be.
-Some will need to stay in the lunch tent to watch over their singers’ belonging.
-A few will need to accompany the singers to their rehearsal (I’ll talk about that next), in case they’re needed for a singer falling ill or not behaving appropriately (remember, a lot of these choirs are high school groups).
-A couple of chaperones will need to stay behind the risers where the singers stand during the show (again, should a singer become ill during the performance), and the rest will be allowed to sit in the audience to watch the show.
+Through 2017, some were needed to stay in the lunch tent to watch over their singers’ belonging.
+A few needed to accompany the singers to their rehearsal (I’ll talk about that next), in case they’re needed for a singer falling ill or not behaving appropriately (remember, a lot of these choirs are high school groups).
+A couple of chaperones were needed to stay behind the risers where the singers stand during the show (again, should a singer become ill during the performance), and the rest were be allowed to sit in the audience to watch the show.
+As of 2018, those requirements and numbers changed slightly.
 Chaperones also get two “one-day, one-park” park passes for their participation.

 Meanwhile, each music director (or representative) is led individually to a small room nearby to go over some paperwork, confirm the number of singers they have and receive the choir’s allotment of park passes for later distribution.
 Music directors also receive two “one-day, one-park” park passes for their participation.

 All mass choir members are required to abide by the dress code set by Disney: solid white shirt (long or short sleeve are OK), black trousers, solid black, closed heel/toe shoes and solid black socks/hosiery.
 Hair must be one solid, natural-looking color, jewelry must be kept to a strict minimum (i.e. small earrings and 1 ring per hand [although a wedding set is OK]) and makeup must be modest.
 Appropriate undergarments must be worn (yup, it’s written in the rules!) and there are several types of black shoes that are not allowed (Disney sends a list, with photos.
-Examples are sandals, flip flops, shoes with any areas that are not black [i.e. logo, midsole, outsole, laces, etc.], very high heels, etc).
+Examples are sandals, flip flops, shoes with any areas that are not black [i.e. logo, midsole, outsole, laces, etc.], high heels, etc).
 White shirts can’t have a high collar (read: no turtlenecks) and must have no writing on them.
-Following dismissal from the rehearsal tent, the choirs are invited, one by one, to Costuming in a building across the way.
+Following dismissal from the rehearsal tent, the choirs are invited, first the altos and tenors, then the sopranos, basses & baritones, to Costuming in a building across the way.
 Each singer is issued a gold robe and collar, which they wear over their black and white street clothes.

 Once everyone is wearing his/her robes, choir members are told to line up in size order according to voice parts.
 They’re then led back to the rehearsal tent, still in size order, to determine where their respective spots on stage will be (tallest in the back, shortest in the front of each voice part section), and to learn the process of the Processional from the backstage area to the theater (and back again) – I won’t go into the nuances of it all, but it’s essentially “following the leader” with a few tricks of the trade to ensure that the singers all go where they’re supposed to.
 Finally, as all the singers leave the tent in that same “following the leader” style, they’re issued a candle for them to hold during the show (instructions about the candle, such as don’t touch the tip or it might break, where to hold the candle against your body [just above your belly button], don’t move the candle because it sticks out like a sore thumb when the lights are low, etc., are also given during this period of pre-performance).